Crashing (D4vd and Kali Uchis song)

-"Crashing" is a song by the American musicians d4vd and Kali Uchis.
-It was released by Darkroom and Interscope Records on February 28, 2025, as the third single from his debut studio album Withered.
+"Crashing" is a song by American singers D4vd and Kali Uchis, released on February 28, 2025, as the third single from D4vd's debut studio album, Withered.

-A music video directed by Kenneth Cappello premiered alongside the song's release.
-The song was written by d4vd and Kali Uchis alongside its producers, Velvet and Tyler Spry.
-The song is a ballad that explores themes of romance.
+The music video was directed by Kenneth Cappello and released simultaneously with the song.
+It was written by D4vd and Kali Uchis alongside producers Velvet and Tyler Spry.
+The ballad delves into themes of romance.

-Uchis had the song taken down from streaming services in September 2025 after human remains belonging to a teenage girl were found in a car registered to D4vd.
+In September 2025, Uchis removed the song from streaming services after the remains of 14-year-old Celeste Rivas Hernandez were discovered in a Tesla registered to D4vd.

 Background and composition

-The music video for "Crashing" was directed by Kenneth Cappello, and released on alongside the song.
-The song features Kali Uchis, who got on the song following an Instagram live.
-D4vd released a teaser for "Crashing".
-On February 25, d4vd posted on Instagram confirming the feature he had been teasing with multiple snippets and hints, Kali Uchis.
+The music video for "Crashing" was directed by Kenneth Cappello and released alongside the song.
+The track features Kali Uchis, who joined after connecting on Instagram live.
+D4vd released a teaser for the song and confirmed the collaboration with Kali Uchis on February 25 through Instagram posts.

-On September 17, Uchis claimed that she was working on having the song removed from streaming services after the discovery of human remains belonging to a 14-year-old girl, Celeste Rivas Hernandez, in a Tesla registered to d4vd.
+On September 17, Uchis announced her efforts to remove the song from streaming services following the discovery of human remains of a 14-year-old girl, Celeste Rivas Hernandez, in a Tesla registered to D4vd.